Influence Maximization Based on Dynamic Personal Perception in Knowledge Graph: Introduction

-Third, the perceptions of these relationships between items are usually personal and dynamic \cite{shi2019semrec,gu2019relevance}, as the items got newly adopted usually bring fresh experiences to users.
+Third, the perceptions of these relationships between items are usually personal and dynamic \cite{shocker2004product,shi2019semrec,gu2019relevance}, as the items got newly adopted usually bring fresh experiences to users.
 For example, users who care more about large screens than mobility may treat iPhones as substitutable items of iPads; when these iPad users start to care about the mobility, they may tend to regard iPhones as complementary items of iPads.
 In turn, the changes in personal perceptions of item relationships lead to changes in users' preferences.
-Fourth, the dynamic personal perceptions of item relationships also affect users' social influence strength over friends, since friends adopting similar items and sharing similar perceptions tend to become closer \cite{gu2017co,farajtabar2015coevolve}.
-To address IM in a sequence of promotions on relevant items, it is essential to consider dynamic personal perceptions of item relationships, together with personal preferences for items, social influence strength, and item associations.
+Fourth, the dynamic personal perceptions of item relationships also affect users' social influence strength over friends, since friends adopting similar items and sharing similar perceptions tend to become closer \opt{short}{\cite{ma2015latent,yavacs2014impact}}\opt{full}{\cite{ma2015latent,yavacs2014impact,gu2017co,farajtabar2015coevolve}}.
+To address IM in a sequence of promotions on relevant items, it is essential to carefully examine dynamic personal perceptions of item relationships, together with their ripple effect on personal preferences for items, social influence strength, and item associations.